GloMB94/Resume/README.md

 # Resume
-This is Gloria Mariño Briceño's Resumé
+This is Gloria Mariño Briceño's Resumé and CV.
+I want to share the industrial potential I have with my working experience, as well as the academica achievements.
+Thanks for reading this.